 Seeing the vital role Peer Networks play as a source for access to new ideas and Advice, we researched the history and core value proposition for peer networks, specifically formal peer networks with a regular schedule, common participants, and a defined agenda.

-From those in business peer networks or mastermind groups, there is a consistent view on the value of these groups that include:
+Most peer networks or mastermind groups share a consistent view on the value of these groups that include:

 A chance to learn from and with others;